amaru001/Programming-skills-practice/README.md

-# Programming skills Level 0
-The plan is to develop all in C, Python and Java.
+My plan is to develop all challenges in C, Python and Java.
 Wish me luck!